grantm/synapse-log-analyzer/README.md

 Most servers probably have Perl installed already.
 The only non-core dependency is `JSON::MaybeXS` and its associated parser module (e.g.: `Cpanel::JSON::XS`).
-On a Debian/Ubuntu server you can install these dependencies with:
+On a Debian/Ubuntu server you can install these dependencies (along with the `perl-doc` package - needed for the `--help` option) with:

 ```
-sudo apt install libjson-maybexs-perl
+sudo apt install libjson-maybexs-perl perl-doc
 ```

 Alternatively the modules can be installed via the `cpan` shell, however you'll